jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_Developer_Guide/daexim.md

     curl -u admin:admin  "ODL_NODE_1:8181/restconf/operations/data-export-import:simple-export" -X POST -H "Content-Type: application/json" -d '{"input": {}}' -v

 In this case, the export will be executed on ODL_NODE_1.
 Note that the RPC is slightly different than what Daexim supports by default - simple-export does not need time and date to be supplied, export will start immediately.
-For advanced use, operator can specify list of excluded tuples: model,data store (config, operational).
+For advanced use, the operator can specify a list of excluded tuples: model,data store (config, operational).
 This behavior is the same as with ODL's daexim project.

 ### Exporting from leader node

 Reading the whole datastore within a cluster can be slow and can cause pressure on the system leading to intermittent node failures.
-Therefore it is advised to run the export on shard leader.
+Therefore it is advised to run the export on the shard leader.
 This way all data will be read from local memory.
-To determine the node that contains leaders of both shards (default-operational, default-config), call the following:
+To determine the node that contains the leaders of both shards (default-operational, default-config), call the following:

     curl -u admin:admin  "ODL_NODE_1:8181/jolokia/read/org.opendaylight.controller:Category=ShardManager,name=shard-manager-config,type=DistributedConfigDatastore
     curl -u admin:admin  "ODL_NODE_1:8181/jolokia/read/org.opendaylight.controller:Category=ShardManager,name=shard-manager-operational,type=DistributedOperationalDatastore